Sign In Forgot Password

 Judaic Studies (K-12th Grade)

 Students will explore topics such as community building, history, holidays, Jewish identity, rituals, and sacred texts.
-Through a blend of formal and informal learning, including music, movement, and Mishpacha (Family) Programs, students will gain insight and practical skills.
+Through a blend of formal and informal learning, including art, music, movement, and Mishpachah (Family) Programs, students will gain insight and practical skills.
+K-6th grade students meet on Sunday mornings, 9:30 AM-12 PM.

-In addition to the traditional classroom setting, Temple Sinai's Mark L. Haberkorn Religious School offers a diverse array of informal and social programs designed to enrich the student experience.
-K-5th Grade students will enjoy family outings to places such as the Discovery Museum, roller rink, and other fun spots in town.
-Older students will be part of our youth groups: Jr. SVTY for 6th-7th Grade, and SVTY for 8th-12th Grade.
+In addition to the traditional classroom setting, Mark L. Haberkorn Religious School offers a diverse array of informal and social programs designed to enrich the student experience.
+We have divided Sinai Connections into three student cohorts: 3rd-5th Grade, 6th-7th Grade, and 8th-12th Grade.
+In addition, our K-2nd graders experience a taste of Sinai Connections with a few programs throughout the year.
 These youth groups provide students with a chance to engage with peers and mentors in a supportive environment.
-The programs emphasize the importance of building a sense of community and connecting with friends outside of "normal" synagogue activity.
+The programs emphasize the importance of building a sense of community and connecting with friends outside of “normal” synagogue activity.

 MEET OUR Staff